 Bad Troy-Bilt Fuel Pump Can Begin Leaking Gas

 Much like the effects fuel can have on your inline fuel filter, the same is true with your Troy-Bilt fuel pump.

 Most Troy-Bilt fuel pumps are made of plastic which can deteriorate causing damage internally and leaking through the seams of the plastic.
 When the fuel pump starts to leak, the pump is no longer able to build pressure.
 You must replace your fuel pump.

 Rusted or Failed Seams on Your Troy-Bilt Fuel Tank Will Begin to Leak

-Fuel tanks today are made with a high-density polyethylene.
-The seams on the tanks can fail causing your fuel tank to leak.
+Most fuel tanks today are made with high-density polyethylene, but you will still find metal tanks on smaller engines.
+The seams on these tanks can fail causing the fuel tank to leak.
 The best solution is to replace your fuel tank with a new tank.